What is a Logistics Coordinator and Why It’s a Promising Career

 If you’re looking to break into a dynamic industry, logistics coordinator may be the job opportunity you’re looking for.
 This role offers plenty of room to develop new skills, advance to the next level and move into other specializations.
 And what’s more, it requires little previous experience.

-We spoke with Aerotek Account Manager Haleigh Maloskey about what’s it like to be a logistics coordinator in the consumer products and manufacturing industries.
+We spoke with Aerotek Account Recruiting Manager Janet Aguirre about what it’s like to be a logistics coordinator in the distribution and logistics industries.
 Get the scoop on how it can help you build a career in a growing field.

 What is a logistics coordinator?